 Even with a clear understanding of their definitions and usage, it's easy to make mistakes with "former" and "latter."
 Here are some common errors to watch out for:

-• Unclear References: If the items being referenced are not clearly defined, using "former" and "latter" can make your writing unclear.
-Always make sure the context is well-established before using these terms Not complicated — just consistent.
-Took long enough..
+Unclear References: If the items being referenced are not clearly defined, using "former" and "latter" can make your writing unclear.
+Always confirm that the context is well-established before using these terms That's the part that actually makes a difference.
+No workaround needed..

-• Overuse: Relying too heavily on "former" and "latter" can make your writing sound unnatural and overly formal.
-Use them sparingly and only when they genuinely improve clarity and conciseness That alone is useful..
+Overuse: Relying too heavily on "former" and "latter" can make your writing sound unnatural and overly formal.
+Use them sparingly and only when they genuinely improve clarity and conciseness Took long enough..

 Examples in Literature and Speech